 - · Opening and saving data files.

-- Exporting charts as graphic files in a variety of formats.
+- Exporting charts as graphic files in various formats.

 - · Customizing output in the Viewer.

 The available scripting languages depend on your platform.
 For Windows, the available scripting languages are Basic, which is installed with the Core system, and the Python programming language.
 For all other platforms, scripting is available with the Python programming language.